rust-project-primer/book/src/releasing/readme.md

 Some of the challenges when it comes to releases are:

 - How do you communicate breaking changes?
-Often times, breaking changes are encoded in the release version using _Semantic versioning_, and a changelog is published that documents all changes for downstream users.
+Breaking changes are typically encoded in the release version using _Semantic versioning_, and a changelog is published that documents all changes for downstream users.
 - How do you make the software usable?
 This includes publishing binaries (for